Smart123s/ItchClaim/README.md

 When running the claim command, one request is sent to ItchClaim, in order to download a list of the latest active sales.
 Every request besides that is sent directly to itch.io.
 The website is hosted on https://ininet.hu.
 The site was previously hosted on GitHub Pages, but the project's cache was wiped on 13 Feb, 2025.
 After that, it had been decided to use a third-party hosting site, because I didn't want to risk my GitHub account getting banned for abuse.

+### Why is a fork of FlareSolverr used?
+FlareSolverr doesn't support importing/installing it as a python package.
+The current version requires users to download and start FlareSolverr separately of any application.
+It starts a web server, which can be used by other programs to communicate with.
+Whilst this would be *fine* for desktop users, having to manage two processes in Docker (one for ItchClaim and one for FlareSolverr's web server) would be unintuitive.
+Furthermore, importing FlareSolverr as a package keeps the code simple, since existing type definitions can be used.
+Multiple PRs have been opened in FlareSolverr's GitHub repo to transform FlareSolverr into an installable package, but none of them received any updates for years.
+Therefore, I decided to update these old PRs and open a new one ([FlareSolverr#1603](https://github.com/FlareSolverr/FlareSolverr/pull/1603)).
+Until it gets merged (if it will ever get merged), my fork will be built from source by pip when installing or updating ItchClaim.